 |2015 Median Pay||

 $46,340 per year

 Medical equipment repairers install, maintain, and repair patient care equipment.

 Although medical equipment repairers usually work during the day, they are sometimes expected to be on call, including evenings and weekends.
 Because repairing vital medical equipment is urgent, the work is sometimes stressful.
 Those who work in a patient-caring environment are potentially exposed to diseases and other health risks.

 Employers generally prefer candidates who have an associate’s degree in biomedical technology or engineering.
-Depending on the area of specialization, and especially for advancement, repairers may need a bachelor’s degree.
+Depending on the area of specialization, repairers may need a bachelor’s degree, especially for advancement.